Discussing Torah matters because the Torah matters

 What's So Interesting about Genesis 5?

 Genesis 5 is a connect-the-dots chapter where God draws a line from Adam to Noah.
-What we have at the surface level is a list of descendants spanning 10 generations.
-If we look just beneath the surface, the meaning of each name preaches the Gospel message:
+At the surface level it is a list of descendants spanning 10 generations.
+If we look beneath the surface, the meaning of each name preaches the Gospel message:

 Man (is) appointed mortal, sorrow, (but) blessed God shall come down, teaching.
 His death shall bring, the despairing, rest.
 As Chuck Missler says, You will never convince me that a group of Jewish rabbis conspired to hide the Christian Gospel right here in a genealogy within their venerated Torah!”

-The commentators have puzzled over this for many years.
+The commentators have puzzled over this for years.
 Its plural form must have implications.
-One thought is that, when Cain killed Abel, he didn’t just end the existence of one man.
+One interpretation is that, when Cain killed Abel, he didn’t just end the life of one man.
 He ended the life of Abel’s entire lineage!
 Here’s how Matthew Poole’s Commentary puts it: “In the Hebrew it is bloods to charge Cain with the murder of all those that might naturally have come out of Abel’s loins” (Source).
-To lean into this idea, the murder of Abel was actually a mass murder.
-And the victims of Cain––that is, Abel’s unborn descendants––cried out to God.
+Leaning into this idea, the murder of Abel was actually a mass murder.
+And the victims of Cain––Abel and his unborn descendants––cried out to God.

 This notion may sound far-fetched but look at how Jesus associates unforgiveness with murder.
 In Matthew 18, we read, “Then Peter said to Jesus, ‘Lord, how often will my brother sin against me, and I forgive him?
 As many as seven times?’
 Jesus said to him, ‘I do not say to you seven times, but seventy-seven times.’”
 Jesus, a master at the Torah, is borrowing the language from Genesis 4.